Sensum365/SimpleRag/README.md

 # SimpleRag
-A Simple and Opinionated AI RAG Solutions for SourceCode
+A Simple and Opinionated AI RAG Solutions for SourceCode, where you just need to setup and point to your source and we take care of the rest.

 [![NuGet](https://img.shields.io/badge/NuGet-blue?style=for-the-badge)](https://www.nuget.org/packages/SimpleRag)